rs-nmz/chef-efk/README.md

  $ unzip -d /tmp /tmp/chef-efk-master.zip

- $ cp -r /tmp/chef-efk-master/cookbooks /var/chef
+ $ sudo cp -r /tmp/chef-efk-master/cookbooks /var/chef

 4. Store the packages necessary to files/default of each cookbook
  * Refer to a README.md of each cookbook